TheRacetrack/racetrack/docs/deployment/k8s-installation.md

 Bunch of improvements to keep in mind before deploying Racetrack to production:

+- After logging in to Dashboard, create a new adminitrator account with a strong password and deactivate the default *admin* user.
 - Make sure to enable TLS traffic to your cluster, since **PUB** and **Lifecycle API** will receive secret tokens, which otherwise would be sent plaintext.
 - Encrypt your secrets, for instance, using [SOPS](https://github.com/mozilla/sops) tool in order not to store them in your repository.
-- Use different database password by changing `POSTGRES_PASSWORD` in **kustomize/external/postgres.env**.
-- Use different secrets `AUTH_KEY` and `SECRET_KEY` by modifying them in **kustomize/external/lifecycle.env**.
-- Generate new tokens `LIFECYCLE_AUTH_TOKEN` for internal communication between components.
-- After logging in to Dashboard, create a new adminitrator account with a strong password and deactivate the default *admin* user.

 ## Clean up
 Delete the resources when you're done: